-Fey and Sons has over 39 years of experience and we promise that when it comes to tree pruning, we have the know-how and skills to execute a job that will not only look great, but will also ensure that your trees stay healthy.
+Sarasota Tree Service has over 40 years of experience and we promise that when it comes to tree pruning, we have the know-how and skills to execute a job that will not only look great, but will also ensure that your trees stay healthy.

 INFORMATION TO KNOW

 There are a number of factors that must be considered when deciding how a tree should be pruned.
 Size, maturity, species, and location are all determining factors in the process.
 As an ISA certified company, Fey and Sons, is familiar with all the effective techniques and methods.

 Here are some of the techniques and methods that our experts use:

 Dead Wooding – Dead wooding is the removal of dead, weak, and dying branches.
 Dead wooding is important not only for the look of your trees and surrounding property, but it also eliminates hazards.
 Falling branches can cause structural damage to your home and landscape.
 Dead-wooding also helps with air flow through-out your trees canopy which will decrease the chances of uprooting and storm damage.